jdegand/exercise-node-react-developer/README.md

 - I am not going to alter the local data file.
 - local data mismatch creates problems with typescript - need to either change endpoint response to send 2 arrays - one for github data and another for local data - then combine and sort the data in the repos component vs combining and sorting on the server
 - You could fetch commit data / markdown for the local json if silverorange had repos for them.
 It seems intentional that those repos don't exist so you are forced to deal with errors.
+- I cloned this repo and converted to react router 6.4 syntax.
+App component got the functionality of the Repos component.
+App routing went into index.tsx.
+- App component had a loader and RepoDetail component had a loader.
+Problem in RepoDetail component where it would be beneficial to have two loaders versus using one loader with a Promise.all() request.
+With a promise.all(), you can't return lastCommit / markdown when one request failed.
+Can a component have multiple loaders ?
+I don't think it can.
+- When you click a link from RepoDetail to go back to home page, the App loader is fired again.
+This creates a slow return to the homepage and wasteful api requests.
+- Using the loaders and passing the return data from useRouterLoaderData as props to markdown / lastCommit components makes testing those components easier.
+- The app can updated to React 18 with no real problems.
+The index.tsx just has to be changed to use createRoot.

 ## Improvements